-In February 2019, the Debentures issued pursuant to the Convertible Debenture Offering were redeemed.
-See "Recent Developments at Hydro One - Redemption of Convertible Debentures Represented by Instalment Receipts" for more information.
+In February 2019, the Debentures issued pursuant to the August 2017 offering were redeemed.
+See "General Development of the Business - Chronological Development of the Business - 2019 - Redemption of Convertible Debentures Represented by Instalment Receipts" for more information.

 Universal Base Shelf Prospectus